116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 Because a child’s legal parents are required to provide for the child’s needs, the establishment of paternity will allow child support orders to be created.
 These orders will be based on the income earned by both parents, and child support paid by one parent to the other will address the child’s ongoing needs, including nutrition, clothing, and a place to live.
 Additional child-related expenses may also be addressed, including medical and educational costs, child care that is needed while a parent is working, and fees or supplies for extracurricular activities the child will participate in.

-If you have questions about the best ways to address issues related to parentage in a way that protects your parental rights while providing for your child's best interests, the Elmhurst paternity lawyers at Weiss-Kunz & Oliver, LLC can provide the legal help you need.
+If you have questions about the best ways to address issues related to parentage while making sure to protect your parental rights and providing for your child’s best interests, the Elmhurst, IL paternity lawyers at Weiss-Kunz & Oliver, LLC can provide the legal help you need.
 To set up a consultation and learn more about how we can assist with these issues, call our office at 312-605-4041.
-We look forward to helping you address and resolve any family law concerns that you may face.
+We look forward to helping you address and resolve any family law concerns that you face.

 Share this post: